aws-samples/aws-cdk-cicd-boot-sample/README.md

 ### Optional: Determine VPC and Proxy settings for your pipeline
 By default, the Pipeline is configured to run **without** a VPC.
 To run inside a VPC, there are two options: `VPC` and `VPC_FROM_LOOK_UP`.
 These options are configured using `scripts/configure.sh` described in the next section.

 Use `VPC` if you want a single, self-contained pipeline running in a VPC.
-Not reccomended for use with multiple code pipelines in the same account.
+Not recommended for use with multiple code pipelines in the same account.
 The VPC is created using defaulted settings.

 Use `VPC_FROM_LOOK_UP` to look up an existing VPC based on its vpc ID.
-It is reccomended to create this VPC prior to deploying the pipeline.
+It is recommended to create this VPC prior to deploying the pipeline.
 Multiple deployments of the pipeline can share the same VPC.

 Note: Switching between VPC options may require a complete tear down and redeploy of the pipeline